snoj/huntdefi-clog/README.md

 ROI is not based on the USDC.e deposited into a pool, but on the TUS that USDC.e bought.
 This has caused some confusion as participants of earlier batches saw reduced USD returns when the price of TUS fell in the weeks following those first batches.

-So take Batch 1, it was approximately 325,000 TUS ($65,000/0.20).
+Take Batch 1 for example, it was approximately 325,000 TUS ($65,000/0.20).
 1% (inital ROI at launch) would have been 3,250 TUS/day.
-For every $100 (0.153% of pool), that would be ~32 TUS/day return.
+For every $100 (0.153% of pool), that would be ~5 TUS/day return.

 This formula provides a rough estimate for what rewards you should expect.
-There is a [calculator located here](https://ipfs.io/ipfs/QmZwxEjRdpTRDkUT32fCkFBzZvAgrhmarHptebFFBykXPQ) that uses this.
+There is a [calculator located here](https://ipfs.io/ipfs/QmZwxEjRdpTRDkUT32fCkFBzZvAgrhmarHptebFFBykXPQ) that uses it to approximate the returns that should be seen.
 ```
 (HuntPoolSize / TUSPriceAtCrabBuy / (HuntPoolSize/SharePrice) * (PoolROI/100) * (HuntPoolSize / SharePrice * (PercentOfPoolOwned/100)))
 ```

+## CCC's fee/cut

+While kinks are being ironed out and due to the decreased TUS price, CCC has waived their 15% cut/fee that would flow into the CCC treasury.

 ### Other considerations on returns

 Mid March 2022, the CCC mining bots were updated with the ability to reinforce against looting raids from the tavern.
-This has had an inpact on returns and is not reflected in the [Rewards](https://huntdefi.finance/rewards) page.
+This has had an impact on returns and is not reflected in the [Rewards](https://huntdefi.finance/rewards) page.

 # Secondary Markets